4dboard/Proxy-yxorP/README.md

 of <b>multiple websites</b> using a PHAR (PHP archive) binary version of <b>Guzzle</b>, and managed via a user-friendly <b>Cockpit backend (GUI)</b>.
 <br/>
-It is common knowledge that yxorP is one of the web proxy systems that provides the maximum amount of customization compared to other web proxy systems on the market today.
-This is due to the event-driven architecture and focus on its plugin-based design as opposed to its built-in capabilities, which are the most important and differentiating elements that ease the customization and expansion of its capabilities.
-The user-friendly, but powerful back-end administrative CMS / graphical user interface is only one of the numerous characteristics that distinguish yxorP from other options.
+It is well-known that yxorP is one of the web proxy systems that offers the most customization compared to other web proxy systems now available on the market.
+This is owing to its event-driven architecture and emphasis on its plugin-based design, as opposed to its built-in features, which are the most crucial and differentiating components that allow customization and development of its capabilities.
+In addition to its Back-end administration CMS and graphical user interface, yxorP has a number of other distinguishing features.
 <br/>
 The incoming request hostname is used to fetch site-specific requirements from the backend, the target website is then retrieved and modified accordingly.
 Additionally, the website content can be optionally spun using the <b>article